 Shamans, like psychotherapists, quantum physicists, and advertising executives, understand that we change reality by altering our mindsets, our dreams — our perceptions.
 When you “touch the jaguar,” you confront your fears and channel them into perceptions that can alter reality in positive ways.

-In his presentations, John will highlight sections from his latest book, Touching the Jaguar, and share the process we can use to cross the perception bridge and transform our fear – both personally and collectively.
-John’s story is one of hope, an affirmation that by changing perceptions, we can transform our individual lives and turn a “Death Economy” into a “Life Economy” — we can create a new reality for what it means to be human on this planet
+In his presentations, John will highlight sections from his two latest books, Touching the Jaguar (2020) and Confessions of an Economic Hit Man, 3rd Edition (2023).
+The former includes a process we can use to cross the perception bridge and transform our fears – both personally and collectively.
+The latter describes the ways China has learned from US mistakes and successes and presents a plan for a global effort to end climate change and the other crises facing us.
+John’s story is one of hope, an affirmation that by changing perceptions, we can transform our individual lives and turn a “Death Economy” into a “Life Economy” — we can create a new reality for what it means to be human being on this planet.

 Offered as 3 satsangs and 2 workshops (subject to change)